Support Students in Crisis

 - Rhode Island

-This mandate is titled the Jason Flatt Act in Alaska, Georgia, Idaho, Kansas, Louisiana, Rhode Island and Tennessee.
+This mandate is titled the Jason Flatt Act in Alabama, Alaska, Georgia, Idaho, Kansas, Louisiana, Rhode Island, Tennessee, and Texas.

 Mandated Training, Not Annual